 The basic undergraduate degrees are the Bachelor of Arts and the Bachelor of Science.
 Students may obtain these degrees in a variety of majors that have been formally approved.
 More specialized degrees, such as a Bachelor of Music, require more undergraduate study devoted to professional training.

 Area of Emphasis

 An Area of Emphasis is a specific focus within a major.
-Areas of Emphasis are listed within parentheses following the appropriate majors and do not appear on diplomas but are indicated on transcripts.
+Areas of Emphasis are specified following the appropriate majors, typically in parentheses, and do not appear on diplomas but are indicated on transcripts.

 A combined program is an organized set of requirements from two academic units in a single undergraduate degree program that combines two majors.
 Examples are: Linguistics/Philosophy and Physics/Computer Science.

 Double Major Within the Dornsife College of Letters, Arts and Sciences